Evagrius Ponticus

 Evagrius Ponticus (left), John of Sinai, and an unknown saint.
 17th-century icon.

-Evagrius Ponticus (Εὐάγριος ὁ Ποντικός), also called Evagrius the Solitary (345–399 AD), was a Christian monk and ascetic from Heraclea, a city on the coast of Bithynia in Asia Minor.
+Evagrius Ponticus (Εὐάγριος ὁ Ποντικός); (Syriac: ܐܘܓܪܝܣ ܦܘܢܛܝܩܝܐ; Awgrīs Ponṭīqāyā) also called Evagrius the Solitary (345–399 AD), was a Christian monk and ascetic from Heraclea, a city on the coast of Bithynia in Asia Minor.
 One of the most influential theologians in the late fourth-century church, he was well known as a thinker, polished speaker, and gifted writer.
 He left a promising ecclesiastical career in Constantinople and traveled to Jerusalem, where in 383 AD he became a monk at the monastery of Rufinus and Melania the Elder.
 He then went to Egypt and spent the remaining years of his life in Nitria and Kellia, marked by years of asceticism and writing.
 He was a disciple of several influential contemporary church leaders, including Basil of Caesarea, Gregory of Nazianzus, and Macarius of Egypt.
-He was a teacher of others, including John Cassian and Palladius of Galatia.
+He was a teacher of many others, including John Cassian and Palladius of Galatia.

 Life

 There are five main sources of information on Evagrius's life.
 Firstly, there exists a biographical account in chapter 38 of The Lausiac History of bishop Palladius of Helenopolis (c.
 420); Palladius was a friend and disciple of Evagrius, and spent about nine years sharing Evagrius's life in the desert.
-Secondly, there is a chapter on Evagrius in the anonymous Enquiry about the monks of Egypt, which predates Palladius, and is a first-hand account of a voyage taken by seven monks from Palestine in the winter of 394–5 to the principal monastic sites in Egypt.
+Secondly, there is a chapter on Evagrius in the anonymous Enquiry about the monks of Egypt, which predates Palladius, and is a first-hand account of a voyage taken by seven monks from Palestine in the winter of 394–395 to the principal monastic sites in Egypt.
 The final three sources are briefer and with more distinct biases: Evagrius features in some of the Apophthegmata literature, as well as in the church histories of Socrates and Sozomen.

 Evagrius was born into a Christian family in the small town of Ibora, modern-day İverönü, Erbaa in the late Roman province of Helenopontus.
 He was educated in Neocaesarea, where he was ordained as a lector under Basil the Great.
 Around 380 he joined Gregory of Nazianzus in Constantinople, where Gregory had been installed as bishop, and was promoted to deacon.
 He stayed on in Constantinople after Gregory left in July 381, and eventually became an archdeacon.
 When Emperor Theodosius I convened the Second Ecumenical Council in 381, Evagrius was present, despite Gregory's premature departure.

 According to the biography written by Palladius, Constantinople offered many worldly attractions, and Evagrius's vanity was aroused by the high praise of his peers.
 Eventually, he became infatuated with a married woman.
 Amid this temptation, he is said to have had a vision in which he was imprisoned by the soldiers of the governor at the request of the woman's husband.
 This vision, and the warning of an attendant angel, made him flee from the capital and head for Jerusalem.